ej-labs/joi-react-native/README.md

 ```

 ### Works on Typescript
-What you need do use babel to transform all require/import from joi to joi-react-native.
+Use babel plugin to transform all require/import from joi to joi-react-native.
 By doing this, you can use joi-react-native with type definitions from @types/joi.

 1. Install babel-plugin-rewrite-require
     ```